elzody/University-Portfolio/README.md

 The most challenging aspect of this project was figuring out the best way to calculate the frequency of each item.
 I opted to simply loop through the list of items and compare each item until all items have been read.
 It uses a counter to keep track of the number of times a particular item appears, and then passes that data to C++ for use there.

 I think the most important thing that I learned from this project is how to use multiple programming languages in the same project.
 This is something that I'd never really considered before, but I now realize that this is really important knowledge to have.
+Each language has unique abilities that may pair well with the abilities of another language.
+You can use this to your advantage and create some really beautiful code.